Exelscior/drone-builder-plugin/README.md

-# Drone Dependencies Layer Plugin
+# Drone Image Manager Plugin
-Plugin for the [DroneCI solution](https://drone.io) in order to pull or build a dependency layer image.
+Plugin for the [DroneCI solution](https://drone.io) in order to pull or build an image.

-This plugin can be used to add a pipeline or step layer for building a dependency layer image for a project.
+This plugin can be used to add a pipeline or step layer for building, publishing, or simply pulling a dependency layer image for a project as well as an application layer.

 ## Context